-- illness (including up to 5 days per school year for mental or behavioral health of the student), - observance of a religious holiday or event, - death in the immediate family, - family emergency, - situations beyond the control of the student (ex. no power, road closure) - circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety,

-- attending a military honors funeral to sound TAPS (for students in grades 6-8 only), - or other reason as approved by the building principal. - Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.
+- illness (including up to 5 days per school year for mental or behavioral health of the student). - attendance at a verified medical or therapeutic appointment (including a victim services provider), - observance of a religious holiday or event, - death in the immediate family, - family emergency, - situations beyond the control of the student (ex. no power, road closure) - circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, - attending a military honors funeral to sound TAPS or attend a civic event (for students in grades 6-8 only), - fulfillment of a parenting responsibility for students who are parents, or expectant parents. - addressing circumstances resulting from domestic or sexual violence of the student. - parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings. - or other reason as approved by the building principal.